 Emmett Till’s mother was by all accounts an extraordinary woman.
-Defying the social constraints and discrimination she faced as an African-American woman growing up in the 1920s and 1930s, Mamie Till excelled both academically and professionally.
-She was only the fourth black student to graduate from suburban Chicago's predominantly white Argo Community High School and the first black student to make the school's "A" Honor Roll.
 While raising Emmett Till as a single mother, she worked long hours for the Air Force as a clerk in charge of secret and confidential files.

 With his mother often working more than 12-hour days, Till took on his full share of domestic responsibilities from a very young age.
 His mother recalls, “Emmett had all the house responsibility.
 I mean everything was really on his shoulders, and Emmett took it upon himself.
 He told me if I would work, and make the money, he would take care of everything else.
 He cleaned, and he cooked quite a bit.
 And he even took over the laundry.”

 Coming only one year after the Supreme Court‘s landmark decision in Brown v.
-Board of Education mandated the end of racial segregation in public schools, Till’s death provided an important catalyst for the American Civil Rights Movement.
-One hundred days after Emmett Till's murder, Rosa Parks refused to give up her seat on an Alabama city bus, sparking the yearlong Montgomery bus boycott.
-Nine years later, Congress passed the Civil Rights Act of 1964, outlawing many forms of racial discrimination and segregation, one year later it passed the Voting Rights Act outlawing discriminatory voting practices.
+Board of Education mandated the end of racial segregation in public schools, Till’s death provided an important catalyst for the American civil rights movement.